Common Groundwater

 42:33

 Eric Schertzing considers land banks like a Veg-O-Matic.
 These entities offer a plethora of innovative ways to hold and redevelop properties in our communities.
-Eric joins us in the third episode of our Project Greenprint podcast miniseries to ...
+Eric joins us in the third episode of our green housing miniseries to discuss how t...

 •